Getting Started¶

 Your home is now set up.
 From here, you can:

-- Customize your dashboard with widgets
+- Customize your dashboard with more widgets

 - Set up modes for different scenarios (Comfort, Away, Night)